 Once you start moving leads through your pipeline, you might wonder about the difference between leads vs. opportunities vs. prospects.

 How do your contacts evolve as they move through the stages of your sales process?
-What qualifying actions must be taken in order to turn leads into opportunities into customers?
+What qualifying actions must be taken in order to turn leads into sales opportunities into customers?

-This article will explain how to define, qualify, and manage leads and opportunities as they move through your pipeline.
+This article will explain how to define, qualify, and manage leads and sales opportunities as they move through your pipeline.

 Leads vs. Opportunities: What’s the Difference?